morph027/traefik/docs/content/routing/routers/index.md

 If both HTTP routers and TCP routers listen to the same entry points, the TCP routers will apply *before* the HTTP routers.
 If no matching route is found for the TCP routers, then the HTTP routers will take over.

+When more than one router is attach on an entrypoint, for routing purpose, Traefik needs to wait for the first bytes before connecting to your service.
+Some service, need to wait for the connection validation, before receiving any data (like SMTP).
+In Traefik, to handle those exception which doesn't support "routing", we connect directly to a backend without waiting for data if you use only one router with `HostSNI("*")` on an entrypoint (e.g. attach all routers to their specific entrypoint).

 ### EntryPoints

 If not specified, TCP routers will accept requests from all defined entry points.